Optimizing Regular Expressions via Rewrite-Guided Synthesis: Introduction (3 pages)

-In this paper, we develop a new synthesis framework called Rewrite-Guided Synthesis (ReGiS) which extends SyGuS, making it more flexible and amenable to parallelization.
+In this paper, we develop a new optimal synthesis framework called Rewrite-Guided Synthesis (ReGiS) which extends SyGuS, making it more flexible and amenable to parallelization.
 Our goal is to take an initially-correct \textit{source expression}, and transform it into a \textit{better} equivalent expression.
 The user can provide the expression language, an optional set of semantics-preserving rewrite rules, a cost metric for expressions, and a source expression, and the synthesizer outputs an equivalent expression that is minimal with respect to the cost metric.
-ReGiS targets two core improvements over traditional SyGuS.